 Are you looking for a new job?
 You may have to take care of your online presence first.

 You can not escape being subject to background checks when you apply for a job.
 However, don’t be discouraged.
 You can increase your chances of getting hired if you know how the pre-employment screening works.
-We will tell you how to prepare your online presence for what employers look for in a background check.
+Here is how to prepare your online presence for what employers look for in a background check.

 What Is a Background Check for Employment?